Wilderness Works

 About

-Wilderness Works offers Day Camp, City Camp, Summer Camp, Core Camps, and Field Camp, along with specific experiences such as a Georgia Tech Climbing Tour and zipping on the zip line at Camp Glisson.
-Participants have hiked over 50 miles from Tennessee to Cherokee on the Appalachian Trail, spent a week on Cumberland Island seeing the ocean for the first time and 15 different species of animal life, and learned how to ride a bicycle at City Camp.
+Wilderness Works offers Day Camp, City Camp, Summer Camp, Core Camps, and Field Camp, along with activities such as riding a bicycle at City Camp and zipping on the zip line at Camp Glisson.
+Participants have taken part in a Georgia Tech Climbing Tour and have hiked over 50 miles from Tennessee to Cherokee on the Appalachian Trail.
+Some children have also spent a week on Cumberland Island and observed 15 different species of animal life.

 • Ages: 8–18 years old